Prime Minister Theresa May Pledges $5.1 Billion In Investment In Africa

 May says the U.K. will carry over the EU's existing trading arrangements with the Southern African Customs Union, which includes the countries of South Africa, Botswana, Lesotho, Namibia, Swaziland and Mozambique.
 The union allows these countries easy access to British and European markets.

-During her trip to Africa, May has tried to play down fears of the economic damage Brexit might cause the U.K. On Tuesday morning, May told reporters a no-deal Brexit is better than a bad deal, and no-deal "wouldn't be the end of the world."
+During her trip to Africa, May has tried to downplay fears of the economic damage Brexit might cause the U.K. On Tuesday morning, May told reporters a no-deal Brexit is better than a bad deal, and no deal "wouldn't be the end of the world."

-While May said the U.K. could not match the "economic might" of some investors, she vowed that by 2022 the U.K. will overtake the US as the biggest investor of the G7 countries in Africa.
+While May said the U.K. could not match the "economic might" of some investors, she vowed that by 2022 the U.K. will overtake the U.S. as the biggest investor of the G-7 countries in Africa.

 But some critics say the U.K. is late to the party when it comes to support of African economies.
-Lord Boateng is chair of the Africa Enterprise Challenge Fund, which awards grants to private sector companies to support new and innovative business models in Africa.
-He told BBC Radio 4 Britain has a lot of catching up to do:
+Lord Boateng, chair of the Africa Enterprise Challenge Fund, which awards grants to private sector companies to support new and innovative business models in Africa, told BBC Radio 4 Britain has a lot of catching up to do:

 "The reality is that the Chinese, the French, the Indians, indeed Korea, Japan, Germany even, tend to have had a much more proactive response to business in Africa than we traditionally have had.